flatsiedatsie/Domoticz-plugin-installer/README.md

 - It checks to see that it hasn't already processed the current URL (and that it's a valid URL).

 ## Installing
-Follow the standard plugin instructions.
-It may be the last time that you have to follow them :-) https://www.domoticz.com/wiki/Using_Python_plugins
+Follow the standard plugin installation instructions.
+It may be the last time that you have to follow them :-)

+https://www.domoticz.com/wiki/Using_Python_plugins